rachelruijiayang/robotics-teaching-kit-with-jet/docs/module2/lab3_sense_and_avoid/lab3_sense_and_avoid.md

 catkin_make && source devel/setup.sh
 ```

-To run the node, first launch the Jetbot platform (see lab2 for instructions), then run the sense_and_avoid node:
+To run the node, first launch the Jet platform (see lab2 for instructions), then run the sense_and_avoid node:
 ```
 rosrun sense_and_avoid sense_and_avoid
 ```